piotr-rojek/devopsifyme-wslpipeproxy/README.md

 # DevOpsify Me - WSL Pipe Proxy

-Tool for exposing unix sockets inside of WSL to Windows application.
+Tool for exposing unix sockets inside of WSL to Windows applications like Docker CLI.
 One popular use case is exposing docker.sock from WSL to docker cli running on Windows.

 Architecture:
 ```